ap7804/DiamondPricePredictor/README.md

+# Diamond Price Predictor

+## Project Structure

+diamond-price-predictor/
+│
+├── src/
+│ ├── components/
+│ │ ├── data_ingestion.py
+│ │ ├── data_transformation.py
+│ │ └── model_trainer.py
+│ │
+│ └── pipelines/
+│ ├── prediction_pipeline.py
+│ └── training_pipeline.py
+│
+├── application.py
+├── setup.py
+├── requirements.txt
+├── artifacts/
+├── templates/
+│
+└── README.md

+markdown
+Copy code

 ### Explanation of Project Structure

-- **src/**: This directory contains all the source code of the project.
+- **src/**: This directory contains the source code of the project.
-  - **components/**: This directory contains modules for data ingestion, transformation, and model training.
+  - **components/**: Modules for data ingestion, transformation, and model training.
-  - **pipelines/**: This directory contains modules for prediction and training pipelines.
+  - **pipelines/**: Modules for prediction and training pipelines.

 - **application.py**: Main application file.
 - **setup.py**: Setup file for the project.
 - **requirements.txt**: File listing all dependencies required to run the project.
 - **artifacts/**: Directory to store trained models, datasets, or any other project artifacts.
 - **templates/**: Directory to store HTML templates if the project has a web interface.
 - **README.md**: This file.
 It provides an overview of the project structure and instructions.

-- **.gitignore**: File specifying patterns to be ignored by version control system (Git).

 ## Pipelining Explanation
 The project follows a modular structure, with separate components and pipelines for different stages of the machine learning workflow:

 - **Components**: